-The following is a brief description of the main parts of the Desktop.
+Below is a brief description of the main parts of the Desktop.
 The following pages contain more detailed information and step-by-step instructions for the key features.

 - Ribbon The ribbon allows you to change the current company and date, log on as a different user, start integrated products, access modules and tasks, and customize the appearance of the program. - Navigation Pane The navigation pane provides another way to switch between modules and access web content in the Desktop browser.
-You can also create a Favorites list of shortcuts to Sage 100 tasks, other programs, files, and folders.
+You can also create a Favorites list of shortcuts to Sage 100 tasks, other programs, files, and folders. - Task Pane The task pane displays the menus for the current module.
+You can access tasks from the menus and search for tasks from the search field.

-- Task Pane The task pane displays the menus for the current module.
-You can access tasks from the menus and search for tasks from the search field. - Status Bar The status bar displays the current company, module, user, and accounting date for the current module.
+- Status Bar The status bar displays the current company, module, user, and accounting date for the current module.
 You can click in any of these areas to change the applicable item.
-For example, click the current module to switch to a different one. - Desktop Browser The Desktop browser displays web pages that are installed with Sage 100, Sage CRM when started from the ribbon, and other pages that are added to the Web Content group in the Navigation pane.
+For example, click the current module to switch to a different one. - Desktop Browser The Desktop browser displays web pages that are installed with Sage 100, Sage CRM when started from the ribbon, and other pages that are added to the Web Content group in the Navigation pane. - Quick Access Toolbar The Quick Access toolbar allows you to create shortcuts to the Change Current Module and Change Secondary Company commands and all commands on the View tab.
+To add one of these commands to the tab, right-click it, and select Add to Quick Access Toolbar.